Skip to Main Content

 Communication and Mass Media Complete provides the most robust, quality research solution in areas related to communication and mass media.
 Incorporates the content of CommSearch (formerly produced by the National Communication Association) and Mass Media Articles Index (formerly produced by Penn State) along with numerous other journals in communication, mass media, and other closely-related fields of study.
 Cover-to-cover (“core”) indexing and abstracts for more than 570 journals, and selected (“priority”) coverage of nearly 200 more, for a combined coverage of more than 770 titles.

-To access Communication and Mass Media Complete, go to the Databases tab from the blue box on the library homepage.
-Use the Select a Database drop down, select Communication and Mass Media Complete (highlighted in yellow below) from the drop down menu, then click the Go button to the right (circled in red below).
+To access Communication and Mass Media Complete, go to the Databases & E-Resources tab from the search box on the library homepage.
+Begin entering "Communication and Mass Media Complete" and select the result from the drop down list.

 Enter your search terms in the text box (highlighted in yellow below) then click the Search button to the right of the text box (circled in red below.)
 If you are searching a phrase in any database hosted by Ebsco you will need to put it in quotes (the example below shows "House of Cards") this lets the database know you want those words searched back to back instead of anywhere in the record.